purrfessor/gizmo/README.md

 ## Example Directory

 The repository includes an `example/` directory containing a complete research project about "Choosing the best breed of hamsters to use as a guard dog."
-You can explore these files to see exactly what G.I.Z.M.O. produces:
+You can explore these files to see exactly what `gizmo` produces:

 - `example_prompt.txt`: The original research question
 - `plan.md` and `plan.json`: The research plan in different formats
 - `step1.md` through `step7.md`: Individual research reports for each step
 - `summary_final.md`: The comprehensive final summary

-This example demonstrates how G.I.Z.M.O. approaches even unusual research topics in a thorough, structured way.
+This example demonstrates how `gizmo` approaches even unusual research topics in a thorough, structured way.

 ## Troubleshooting